yairzaf/SemantiCLI/README.md

 # SemantiCLI

-Semantic search in the command line.
+### Semantic search in the command line.
+look up strings using semantic search, see cosine similarity between strings.

 ## Installation